1. Plan

 2. Build

-Run LatchLoop’s harness with a supported provider, or select Codex or Claude Code through Agent Client Protocol.
+Run LatchLoop’s harness with a supported provider, sign in with ChatGPT, or select Codex or Claude Code through Agent Client Protocol with supported subscription-backed access.
 Follow visible to-dos, change agents when useful, and use Goal Mode for verified completion.

 3. Review